kube-logging/fluent-plugin-label-router/README.md

 ## Configuration

 The configuration builds from `<route>` sections.
-Each `route` section can have several `<select>` statement.
+Each `route` section can have several `<match>` statement.
 These statements computed in order and positive (or in case of *negate true* negative) results break the evaluation.
 We can say that the sections are coupled in a **lazy evaluation OR**.